 What do I do next?

-Once you have decided to stand for election as a councillor you will need to complete and submit a nomination pack by the deadline.
-The nomination form will need you to be proposed and then seconded by another and also have eight further people as assenters to your nomination.
-A total of ten people to support you (all registered local electors).
+Once you have decided to stand for election as a Councillor you will need to complete and submit a nomination form by the deadline.

 Full details of the electoral process including the nomination procedure is available by contacting the Electoral services department.

 The nomination pack includes nomination forms, timetables and guidance notes.

 The Electoral Commission have produced information and guidance on Local elections in England.